markusfassbender/PhotoHikes/README.md

 - Using SwiftUI `LazyVStack` should not cause performance issues with many photos, as it is designed to render only what is on the screen.

-## Other
+## Main Actor Annotations
-- I've added `@MainActor` to the view and view model explicitly, because it crashed on my real device.
-I have no experience with the new iOS 17 Observation API and didn't find more specifications in the [Apple migration guide](https://developer.apple.com/documentation/swiftui/migrating-from-the-observable-object-protocol-to-the-observable-macro).
+I've added the `@MainActor` annotation views and view models explicitly, because without the annotation it crashed on my real device.
+Yet I have no experience with the new iOS 17 Observation APIs I've used here and didn't find more specifications in the [Apple migration guide](https://developer.apple.com/documentation/swiftui/migrating-from-the-observable-object-protocol-to-the-observable-macro).
 Maybe there is a better approach without enforcing logic via main actor.